nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-12-07-Langtons-Ant-III.md

 ### High-level summary

-The project was straightforward, especially because I had the existing Langton's Ant Animator to use as a roadmap.
+The project was straightforward, especially because I had an existing codebase to use as a roadmap.
 My plan was

 0. Implement Langton's Ant.
 0. Implement writing and saving images that show the ant's current state.